Privacy Issues in Large Language Models: A Survey: Machine Unlearning

-While work on applying machine unlearning to LMs is limited, there are a couple of notable works in the space. \cite{kumar2022privacy} expands upon the SISA framework for \cite{bourtoule2020machine}.
+\textbf{Efficient LOO Retraining:} \cite{kumar2022privacy} uses an efficient LOO retraining approach by expanding upon the SISA framework by \cite{bourtoule2020machine}.
 While the SISA framework showed computational improvements over naive deletion and retraining, it is impractical for application to LLMs since the number of model parameters and data points makes it extremely computationally expensive. \cite{kumar2022privacy} proposed two variants of SISA that improve it for LLMs.
 The first is called \emph{SISA-FC}.
 Since saving a checkpoint for every slice during the constituent model training is impossible for large text corpora, this framework starts with an LM trained on a generic corpus.
 The SISA framework is then only used for the task-specific fine-tuning process.
 While SISA-FC reduces the retraining time and computational storage, model performance generally performs better if the model is fine-tuned for the task the entire time.
 The second variant, known as \emph{SISA-A}, addresses this by using the SISA framework for the entire training.
 To save memory, the SISA-A framework trains the model using the parameter efficient adapter method from \cite{houlsby2019parameterefficient}.
 Adapter modules are used to replace the model parameters and are significantly smaller, using $1-5\%$ the memory that storing all the model parameters does.
 This significantly reduces the memory cost of checkpointing during the SISA framework. \cite{kumar2022privacy} tested these two frameworks on three Glue tasks/corpora \cite{wang2018glue}: SST-2 \cite{socher2013recursive}, QQP \cite{wang2018glue}, and MNLI \cite{williams2018broadcoverage}.
 They trained a BERT model using the different approached and measured the accuracy on these tasks, the time it took to retrain the model after a deletion request, and the amount of memory the final model takes up.
 SISA-A saw a small dip ($1-6\%$) in performance on the tasks but also saw a $100\times$ improvement in retraining time.
 SISA-FC saw a $30\%$ dip in performance on the tasks compared to SISA-A but also was about $100\times$ faster to retrain than SISA-A, making it way faster than the baseline approach.
 Exact memory numbers were not provided but \cite{kumar2022privacy} stated that both frameworks saw signficant reductions in memory usage.
 Since the SISA framework eliminates any influence the requested deleted point may have had, this approach satisfies the exact unlearning definition.